Hasideans: Hasideans and the Book of Daniel

 The Book of Daniel is generally agreed to have been written at some point during the persecutions of Antiochus IV Epiphanes, around 167–165 BCE.
 Compared to the more secular stance of 1 Maccabees that advocated direct military action under the leadership of the Hasmonean family, Daniel appears to have a more spiritual and apocalyptic approach to the crisis, suggesting that God would directly intervene to punish the Seleucids.
 It appears to suggest more of a passive resistance and praises martyrdom; thus, the most important thing for the faithful was to remain 'pure' in their Judaism to maintain God's favor.
 For example, the book features stories of Daniel and his friends refusing a mandate to eat King Nebuchadnezzar's rich food and eating a diet of vegetables instead, and emerging all the healthier from it: presumably an encouragement to keep Jewish dietary law in the Maccabean era despite pressure from the government.
-One common point of speculation is if the author of Daniel was a member of the Hasideans, or at least a good example of how the Hasideans thought.
+One common point of speculation is that the author of Daniel was a member of the Hasideans, or at least a good example of how the Hasideans thought.
 Scholars favoring this include Martin Hengel, Victor Tcherikover, and James A. Montgomery.
 Others are skeptical of the claimed connection; if the passage in 1 Maccabees 2 about the Hasideans being "mighty warriors" is accurate, that would not appear to align with Daniel's ideology.